dvisionlab/ditto/app/library/dicom/README.md

 - modal minimization is lost if the application mounts this component in a page that can be unmounted (eg after a route change)
 - the _larvitar_ _renderSeries_ function should return a promise and the _ditto-dicom-canvas_ component should manage that
-- imported series stacks data should be cleared once uloaded
+- imported series stacks data should be cleared once uploaded
+- allow to customize import study row